 Review visibility: Both guest's and host's reviews remain hidden until (1) both parties have left a review or (2) the 14-day review period has passed.

-Editting reviews: There is a 48 hour window to edits reviews, unless the review become visible before this option expires
+Editing reviews: There is a 48-hour window to edits reviews unless the review become visible before this option expires

 It sounds simple, but there's one important conclusion that can be drawn from this information that a lot of hosts are unaware of.